 Tools and Supplies

 - Tools for manipulating samples, sample holders and gloves are provided in each instrument room.
 They may not be transferred to another instrument without permission from an Instrument Manager.

 - Please leave them in a tidy and orderly fashion for the next user.

 - No software is to be run or installed without proper approval.

 - Software that may be run on instrument computers is limited to that which is the user interface (instrument control) and supplemental software such as is used for x-ray analysis and orientation imaging.

 - Browser use is limited to access of the FOM website for reserving and logging out of sessions.

 - Flash drives (memory sticks) are not to be used with instrument computers.

 - Computers in microscope rooms are for exclusive and sole purpose of microscopy – no web browsing, email access or other use permitted.

 - The CEMAS instrument file server is intended for short-term storage only.
+CEMAS is not responsible for maintenance or retention of research data.
 It is expected that users will retrieve their data immediately following their instrument session.
 Data will be erased from the file server on a routine basis to ensure ample storage capacity for all users.